Morwenn/cpp-sort/doc/writing-sorter.md

 ```

 Wrapping this algorithm into a `selection_sorter` object to benefit from the full
 power of **cpp-sort** is actually rather trivial.
-Here is the sorter:
+Here is the corresponding sorter:

 ```cpp
 struct selection_sorter: